 This breed isn’t susceptible to many life-threatening health issues, but there are some problems that can occur.
 You’ll find that the Basset Shepherd is generally a very hearty dog, but of course look out for any of the below issues, as they can become more serious if not identified and treated.

 Male vs Female

-Male Basset Shepherds will tend to be quite a bit larger than females, and you can see up to around a ten to fifteen-pound difference between the two sexes.
-You’ll also find that males tend to be a bit more alert and protective of you and your family.
+Male Basset Shepherds will tend to be quite a bit larger than female Basset Shepherds, and you can see up to around a ten to fifteen-pound difference between the two sexes.
+You’ll also find that male Basset Shepherds tend to be a bit more alert and protective of you and your family.
 For the most part, both genders are similar in temperament and behavior.

 The Basset Shepherd is a wonderful mix of two great parent breeds and committing to this breed will ensure you end up with a loving and affectionate dog that will fit right in with any sized family, even those with children and other pets.

 These dogs have a very controlled temperament, and you’ll find that while they’re alert and ready to protect, they also aren’t aggressive or alarmist.
 They have a very keen sense of what should and shouldn’t be considered a threat, and they’re outgoing and welcoming toward anything or anyone they think is friendly.

 If you’re looking for a dog that will love you, show you affection, be willing to learn from and obey you, and go above and beyond to protect you, this breed will not disappoint — and if you’re willing to be patient and persistent with training, the Basset Shepherd might just be the dog for you!

 - Basset Shepherd Puppies – Before You Buy…

 - What’s the Price of Basset Shepherd Puppies?